Kona Sailing Club 2021 Board of Directors

 Hailing from Tamworth, England, she moved to the island a few years ago.
 Her first encounter with KSC was in 2009 when she met a couple of members at a match racing event being held at Kaneohe Yacht Club.

 She participated in the 2012 Pac Cup on Buzz Off, with several other club members.
 She also owns and races a Johnson 18, Quackers, and participates in as many club events as possible.

-Alicia Starsong, Rear Commodore
+Alicia Starsong, Vice Commodore